Applied Mathematics

 DESCRIPTION:

-The course is divided in five chapters as follows.
-Each chapter includes also exercises and hands-on Matlab sessions
+The course is divided into 1+3 chapters as follows.

-• Optimization of N-variate functions Free and constrained optimization of N-variate functions.
-Lagrange multipliers and KKT conditions, duality theory.
-Optimization algorithms (Gradient, Newton, Log-barrier).
+2. Optimization of N-variate functions.
+Free and constrained optimization of N-variate functions.
+Lagrange multipliers and KKT conditions.
+Optimization algorithms (Gradient, Newton, finite differences)

-• Ordinary Differential Equations (ODE) Scalar ODEs and system of ODEs.
+3. Ordinary Differential Equations (ODE) Scalar ODEs and system of ODEs.
 Analytic solutions of linear systems of ODEs (exponential matrix).
-Equilibria of linear and non-linear systems (linearization, Liapunov function) and bifurcations.
+Study of the harmonic oscillator (damped and with external force).
+Equilibria of linear and non-linear systems (linearization, Lyapunov’s function).

-• Function approximation and Fourier transform Space of square-summable functions, orthonormal bases and Parseval’s identity, Fourier and Legendre expansions, least squares.
-Fourier transform, DFT/FFT, Dirac’s delta.
+4. Function approximation and Fourier.
+Space of square-summable functions, orthonormal bases and Parseval’s identity, Fourier and Legendre expansions, interpolation and least squares approximation.
+Fourier transform, Dirac’s delta.

 REQUIREMENTS: